Astitva-Gupta/session-management-system/README.md

 6. List all sessions
 7. Save sessions to file
 8. Load sessions from file
 0. Exit
 Choice: 4
 Enter your message: Hi SAT mentors
 Message sent by Astitva Gupta in session at 127.0.0.1:76530

+#### Viewing Chat History:

 ===== Session Management System =====
 1. Create a new session